 If resetting the breakers does not resolve the problem, then call your electricity company and see if there is a problem with my bill payment.
 If they do not see that the problem is on their end, my suggestion is for you to contact the utility.

 Remember that the utility company is not the one who is selling the electricity, they just deliver the power through the power lines, all the way to the meter.

-There is a possibility that there is a problem with the meter, power lines or transformers.
-The utility is the only on that can repair this kind of problems.
+There is a possibility that there is a problem with the meter, power lines, or transformers.
+The utility is the only one that can repair this kind of problem.

 Utility phone numbers by area:

 Dallas/Fort Worth area: Oncor - 888 313 6862